NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

-\textbf{Design Study:} The radial layout for most of the visualizations in our system is inspired from the circular shape of the computational domain (approximating the shape of the yeast cell membrane) as shown in fig.~\ref{yeast_background}(c).
-This helps retain the context of the cellular structure during the visual analysis workflow, especially, while querying for different spatial regions of the cell membrane for detail analysis.
+\quad \clrb{\textbf{Design Choices:} The choice of using radial layouts for some of the visualizations is inspired from the circular shape of the computational domain (Fig.~\ref{yeast_background}(c)).
+This helps retain the context of the cellular structure during the visual analysis workflow.
 Throughout the course of this project, we iterated over different design choices for various elements of our visual analysis system.
-To visualize the Cdc42 concentration for the 400 uniformly sampled points across the computational domain, we initially used 400 color-mapped circles along the circumference of the circular domain, as shown in fig.~\ref{design_study}(a).
-We realized that as the system grew in size, we had to reduce the overall size of the protein visualization.
-This makes the 400 circles very tiny to properly convey their color.
-Increasing the size of the small circles leads to overlapping among the spatially neighboring points as shown in fig.~\ref{design_study}(b).
-Therefore, we changed the visual design to use contiguous rectangular boxes instead of circles at each point, as shown in fig.~\ref{design_study}(c).
-The advantage of this design is that we can scale the boxes radially, as shown in fig.~\ref{design_study}(d), without overlapping, when the overall view has to shrink in the system to make adjustments for other panels.
+Following are some of the key design decisions that we had to make in the process.} \begin{itemize} \itemsep{0.05em} \item \clrb{Initially, we used 400 colored circles along the circumference of the simulation domain to visualize the concentration values (Fig.~\ref{design_study}(a)).
+However, as the overall system grew in size, we had to reduce the size of the individual views, which significantly shrunk the size of the 400 small circles.
+Increasing the size of the small circles led to overlapping among the spatially neighboring points (Fig.~\ref{design_study}(b)).
+Therefore, we changed the visual design to use contiguous rectangular boxes instead of circles at each point (Fig.~\ref{design_study}(c)).
+As a result, we can scale the boxes radially without worrying about overlapping (Fig.~\ref{design_study}(d)). }

-The next major challenge was in deciding how to layout the \textit{Parameter Control Board} with 35 different \text{parameter control bars}.
-To the best of our knowledge, previous visual parameter analysis systems~\cite{sedlmair2014visual,orban2019drag,biswas2018interactive,wang2017multi} did not have to deal with such large number of simulation parameters.
+\item \clrb{Deciding on an optimal design layout for the \textit{Parameter Control Board} with 35 different \text{parameter control bars} was a challenging task.
 One straight-forward choice was to place the control bars for 35 parameters in a long vertical/horizontal panel with scrollbars to scroll through the list of individual control bars.
-However, the experts felt that it is important to have all the 35 bars visible at the same time, without the need to scroll around during the model calibration process.
-This leads to the issue of finding the best way of showing multiple recommended parameter values in the same view.
+However, the experts felt that it is important to have all the 35 bars visible at the same time, without the need to scroll around during the model calibration process.}